One of the reasons I decided to take this 18-month journey was to explore my family's history, starting here in California.

 Above left: Santa Barbara, California is a gorgeous city but is very chic and expensive.
 Too rich for my blood!

-Above center: Pelicans patiently waiting for their lunch on Stearns Wharf in Santa Barbara.
+Above right: Pelicans patiently waiting for their lunch on Stearns Wharf in Santa Barbara.

-Above right: Dropping down into the L.A. basin above San Bernardino.
-Note the smog.
+Left: Dropping down into the smoggy L.A. basin above San Bernardino.

 Above left: My dear friend, Carole, with her daughter Brandi in southern California.
 Carole and I met on our first day of high school when we were freshmen and since then I've visited her all over the country.
 She just can't get rid of me!